Alex LaGuardia

 Real users, real constraints

-This isn’t a side project — it processes content for paying clients on a recurring schedule.
-That changes every decision.
+This isn’t a toy, it’s built to process content for clients on a recurring schedule, and that shaped every decision.
 Error recovery has to be graceful.
 The scheduling system handles timezone-aware posting windows.
 Stripe handles billing with tiered plans and add-on services.
 Custom domain support lets clients serve their content hub on their own domain via Cloudflare for SaaS.
-When you’re processing someone else’s content on a deadline, reliability isn’t optional.
+The platform is complete and deployed; public launch is gated on Meta’s app-review approval for the Instagram and Facebook publishing scopes.

 Infrastructure